 The thesis of this report, developed in detail below, is that in the 21st century there will be, by necessity, a great energy transformation.
 By the end of the century, new energy sources will have to replace, almost completely, the burning of carbon fuels due to a combination of their environmental impact and their increasing scarcity.
 The scope of this transformation cannot be understated.
 Currently, carbon-based fuels account for about 85% of global energy usage.
 What's more, global energy usage is predicted to continue rising throughout the century as world population grows and as development in poorer parts of the world accelerates.
-As a result, new primary energy sources must not only replace fossil fuels but also need to meet the growing demand.

-At first blush, it may seem that this immense transformation should be a bonanza for private investors.
-But there are two hurdles.
-First, as Warren Buffett has stressed on numerous occasions, investors need to distinguish between the success of an industry and the success of specific companies within that industry.
-His poster child in this regard is the commercial airline industry.
+As a result, new primary energy sources must not only replace fossil fuels but also need to meet the growing occasions, investors need to distinguish between the success of an industry and the success of specific companies within that industry.
+His poster child in the in this regard is the commercial airline industry.
 Despite all the benefits airlines has provided for travelers, airline companies have not been kind to investors.
 In his 2007 letter to Berkshire Hathaway shareholders, Buffett stated: The worst sort of business is one that grows rapidly, requires significant capital to engender the growth, and then earns little or no money.
 Think airlines.
 Here a durable competitive advantage has proven elusive ever since the days of the Wright Brothers.
 Indeed, if a farsighted capitalist had been present at Kitty Hawk, he would have done his successors a huge favor by shooting Orville down.1